$340M solar project will help power Strip casinos

 “We look forward to building a facility that will generate renewable energy for decades to come and add to Nevada’s successful history of renewable power generation,” said Kelley Brown, operations manager of Bechtel’s renewables and clean power business, in a statement.

-Estuary Power is a Reno-based company who develops, owns and operates large-scale energy generation and storage projects in the western United States.
+Estuary Power is a Reno-based company which develops, owns and operates large-scale energy generation and storage projects in the western United States.

 Estuary also closed a $340 million financing package for the solar project in late December, which they announced on Wednesday.